dshah2008/dshah2008.github.io/FPL_prediction_main.md

 ### A. Overview
 \
 **Use Case**\
-Predict the total points accumulated by each player in the next 5 gameweeks.\
+Predict the points accumulated by each player in the next 5 gameweeks.\
 \
 **Objective** \
 I have an immense passion for football(soccer) and I'm eager to improve my understanding of the game with the help of Machine Learning.
 I'm looking to develop my skillset in Deep Learning and Forecasting, and eventually contribute towards the increasing use of AI in the multi-billion dollar football industry.\